-This amended scoping report is being published for consultation in accordance with the SEA Directive and Regulations.
-The consultation will formally seek the views of three statutory consultees; English Heritage, Natural England and the Environment Agency.
-The consultation is designed to gauge the view of consultees on the defined scope of the SA and the proposed level of detail that should be included in the SA.
-The report will also be available on the Council website for information and comment from other stakeholders.
-The consultation period will run from 8th September to 10th October 2014.
-Details on how to submit a consultation response are set out below.
+This amended Scoping Report was published for consultation in accordance with the SEA Directive and Regulations between 8th September and 10th October 2014.
+The consultation sought the views of three statutory consultees; English Heritage, Natural England and the Environment Agency.
+The consultation was designed to gauge the view of consultees on the defined scope of the SA and the proposed level of detail that should be included in the SA.
+The report was available on the Council website for information and comment from other stakeholders.